Gender Pay Gap Reporting

 |Upper Middle Quartile||55%||45%|

-We received a good percentage of our performance bonus based on results from WHQ but we also gave our employees in operations a bonus to recognise productivity during the difficult lockdown period when most staff worked.
+We received a good percentage of our performance bonus based on improved results as we come out of the restrictions of Covid, but we also gave our employees in operations a bonus to recognise continued commitment and support through what has been a very challenging time.

 What are we doing next